 How does a Canadian wind up wandering an ancient tea-trading route through the Himalayas?
-We talk to ‘Tea Explorer’ Jeff Fuchs about his documentary film and his ongoing journey to unlock the secrets of the leaf.
+An interview with ‘Tea Explorer’ Jeff Fuchs about his documentary film and his ongoing journey to unlock the secrets of the leaf

 CanGeo: At the beginning of The Tea Explorer, you describe your introduction to “learning the leaf” when you had an unlikely invitation to a tea gathering in Taiwan.
 Can you recount that?

 Jeff Fuchs: My first months in Taiwan, I was invited by someone I’d met to “immerse in a thoroughly Taiwanese experience,” and of course I was reading this as metaphorically being a date of some sort.
 I was picked up by a woman on a 50cc scooter in downtown Taipei, given a helmet, popped onto the back and we screamed off into the mountains of Maokong, which surround Taipei.

 We arrived at a tea restaurant in an area entirely dedicated to tea junkies—they bring their own pots, they bring their own varietals, often some of them are tea farmers.
 There were a dozen people there, it was late in the day, and we sat down and started drinking tea.
 The meal came.
 We continued drinking tea.
 I realized at about 9:30 or 10 that we weren’t anywhere close to being finished.
 And this went on — another meal, and another meal.
 I would think, okay, things are coming to an end, and then another person would introduce their tea.
 We watched the sun come up at six.
 We’d been there a total of 12 hours at the end.
 I was ripped for two days.
 And that was my introduction to learning that the dedicates of the leaf are truly dedicates of the leaf.

 CG: That was enough to turn your curiosity into a passion?